-In this tutorial, you'll manage evacuation shelters during a simulated emergency in Redlands.
+In this exercise, you'll manage evacuation shelters during a simulated emergency in Redlands.
 You'll find the shelter that has the most people in it so that you know the area where the most people are going.
 As more people are displaced from their homes, you'll monitor the space available in shelters so that you know when another shelter needs to be opened.
-Upon completion of the tutorial, you'll have an idea of what Operations Dashboard can do to enhance your own operations.
+Upon completion of the exercise, you'll have an idea of what Operations Dashboard can do to enhance your own operations.

 The Esri Dashboard trial user's content is loaded in the app, and you are taken to the home screen.
 The trial experience has the same capabilities, look, and feel as you would see if you were to log in with your own user account.